• Latest

 • Travel anxiety is high for visitors and destinations alike

-• Smaller Asian countries struggling due to lack of tourism
+• Smaller Asian countries struggling due to a lack of tourism

 • Japanese tourism industry targets ‘micro tourism’ and domestic travellers